- Search The Registry

 - Youth Programs

 - About Us

 - My Account

 *On this date in 1903, Marvel Cooke was born.
-She was an African American journalist, writer, and civil rights activist.
+She was a Black journalist, writer, and activist.

 While at the Amsterdam News, Jackson helped organize the first Newspaper Guild unit at a Black-owned newspaper while being the first woman reporter in the Amsterdam News’ 40-year history.
-She broke her engagement to Roy Wilkins and soon Married Cecil Cooke, internationally famous athlete.
-The Cookes moved to Greensboro, North Carolina where Marvel taught history, English and Latin in the high school department of North Carolina Agricultural and Technical College.
+She broke her engagement to Roy Wilkins and Married Cecil Cooke an internationally famous athlete.
+The Cooke's moved to Greensboro, North Carolina where Marvel taught history, English and Latin in the high school department of North Carolina Agricultural and Technical College.
 Moving back to New York City she returned to the Amsterdam News.
 In 1935, she was part of the successful eleven-week Guild strike against the newspaper.
-She then became assistant managing editor at the People's Voice, a Harlem-based weekly owned by Adam Clayton Powell.
+She then became assistant managing editor at the People's Voice, a Harlem-based weekly owned by Adam Clayton Powell Sr.